hayfa66/QML01-project/README.md

 ## File Descriptions

+a Code To be uploaded :

-- **QML01_project_code.ipynb** – implementation of the QML model, including data preprocessing, parameterized quantum circuit construction, training, and evaluation.
+- **QML01_project_code.ipynb** – implementation of the QML model, including data preprocessing, parameterized quantum circuits construction, training, and evaluation.

 ---